nllz/IRTF-HRPC/draft-research.md

 Anonymity refers to the condition of an identity being unknown or concealed {{RFC4949}}.
 Even though full anonymity is hard to achieve, it is a non-binary concept.
 Making pervasive monitoring and tracking harder is important for many users as well as for the IETF {{RFC7258}}.
 Achieving a higher level of anonymity is an important feature for many end-users, as it allows them different degrees of privacy online.

 Example:
-Often standards expose personal data, it is important to consider ways to mitigate the obvious privacy impacts.
+Often protocols expose personal data, it is important to consider ways to mitigate the obvious privacy impacts.
 A protocol that uses data that could help identify a sender (items of interest) should be protected from third parties.
-For instance if a protocol uses geoIP data, the Destinations Options header can be put after an Encapsulation Security Payload header, and such be hidden from third parties.
+For instance if one wants to hide the source/destination IP addresses of a packet, the use of IPsec in tunneling mode (e.g., inside a virtual private network) can be helpful to protect from third parties likely to eavesdrop packets exchanged between the tunnel endpoints.

 Impacts: